influxdata/community-templates/linux_system/README.md

 ## Running Telegraf

-  In order to get resource data from your Linux hosts, you will need to [download and install Telegraf](https://portal.influxdata.com/downloads/) on those hosts.
-InfluxData provides native packages for a number of distros, as well as binaries that can be executed directly.
+  To get resource data from your Linux hosts, [download and install Telegraf](https://portal.influxdata.com/downloads/) on those hosts.
+InfluxData provides native packages for a number of distributions as well as binaries that can be executed directly.

-  You can start Telegraf using the instructions from the `Load Data` > `Telegraf` > `Setup Instructions` link in the UI.
+  Start Telegraf using the instructions from the `Load Data` > `Telegraf` > `Setup Instructions` link in the UI.

 ![Telegraf Setup Instructions](img/linux_system_telegraf.png)